 As a further catalyst for change, it may be helpful to lead by creating your own initiative towards change.
-The detriment and damage of an alcohol-fueled lifestyle extends beyond the person who is holding the bottle.
+The detriment and damage of an alcohol-fueled lifestyle extend beyond the person who is holding the bottle.
 For that reason, you, as a family member or loved one, may likely experience emotional or mental turmoil as well.

 It may be beneficial for you to seek help for yourself.
-This holds benefit on several levels—foremost, it provides you with a venue by which to heal, learn coping skills and find accountability and support.
-Also, by seeking help you are acknowledging to them that their drinking causes actual harm and impact to your life.
+This holds a benefit on several levels—foremost, it provides you with a venue by which to heal, learn coping skills and find accountability and support.
+Also, by seeking help you are acknowledging to them that their drinking causes actual harm and impact on your life.
 Beyond this, you are giving them an example of a mechanism for change, by illustrating the actual practice of reaching out and initiating contact with supportive entities.
 You may do this for yourself by seeking the support of a therapist, counselor or support group such as Al-Anon or Adult Children of Alcoholics.

 Understanding The Role Of An Intervention

 In certain cases, you may find that you do not have the skills or circumstances that are optimal towards helping convince a person that they need help.
 Perhaps you’ve tried to no avail.
-At this point it may be wise to stage an intervention.
+At this point, it may be wise to stage an intervention.

 We strongly advise that you consider listing the aid of a professional that specializes in interventions, called an interventionist.
 Their role is to skillfully plan and orchestrate the entirety of the intervention.

 There are many benefits to this, including the fact that there exists no biases or history between the parties, which may be immensely useful during the intervention.
-If someone close to the person needing help leads an intervention, personal histories, tensions, doubts and blame may flare, which can hijack the session and make the person even less receptive towards help and change.
+If someone close to the person needing help leads an intervention, personal histories, tensions, doubts, and blame may flare, which can hijack the session and make the person even less receptive towards help and change.

 You will still have an opportunity to voice your concerns, however in this setting, you have the added benefit of having a moderator, should tensions arise.
 Sometimes, a person may be more apt to listen to the facts and reality if they are presented by a person who is an authority on the subject.
 An interventionist will also have arrangements in place to transport the individual to a rehab facility following the intervention, should it go well.